-To apply for the Lily Gutierrez Memorial Scholarship for 2016, please follow the instructions on the application.
-The application may be found here .
+To apply for the Lily Gutierrez Memorial Scholarship for 2017, please follow the instructions on the application .

 Lily Gutierrez, a native El Pasoan and accredited immigration representative, was a vital figure in the Catholic Church's work with newcomers for 40 years, working at CLINIC since its inception in 1988 until 1998 and subsequently serving two terms on its board of directors from 2001 to 2007.
 Her legacy includes the countless individuals she helped immigrate to the United States, the families she reunited who now have made their lives in the United States because of her assistance, the foundation she laid for CLINIC’s network, the charitable immigration programs she established, and the working relationships she nurtured with immigration agencies nationwide.